ncbi/vadr/documentation/advbuild.md

    aligned based on sequence and structure (example [here](#https://github.com/ncbi/vadr/wiki/Rfam-based-structural-annotation-of-a-viral-genome-sequence))

 As an example, we can build a new CM for one of our RSV models that does a more consistent job of modelling the deletion in the attachment glycoprotein CDS.
-Below is a doctored version of the alignment in the `va3-r500/va3-r500.align.KY654518.align.stk` created in one of the steps above, with some sequences removed and truncated to the reference positions `5450..5600` (with the command `$VADREASELDIR/esl-alimask -t --t-rf va3-rsv.r500/va3-rsv.r500.align.KY654518.align.stk 5450..5600`).
+(I'm including this example not because it will address any common fatal alert instances, but just to provide an example of rebuilding the CM.)
+Below is a doctored version of the alignment in `va3-r500/va3-r500.align.KY654518.align.stk` created in one of the steps above, with some sequences removed and truncated to the reference positions `5450..5600` (with the command `$VADREASELDIR/esl-alimask -t --t-rf va3-rsv.r500/va3-rsv.r500.align.KY654518.align.stk 5450..5600`).
 This alignment demonstrates the variability in the placement of the deletion that occurs in some sequences that do *not* include the duplicated region that caused the *dupregin* alerts when we were testing the original RefSeq-based models:

 ```